 What have you got for us today?

-Well I'm doing great.
+Well, I'm doing great.

-You're allowed to disagree, Brian, go right ahead.
+You're allowed to disagree, Brian.

 Yeah, so when did Poland become a welfare state of the United States that we need to provide them with a missile defense system?

-Uh Brian the reason I wanted to bring you on now and I appreciate you've been holding is because I I think Matthew uh Tierman who I have in studio is far better equipped to answering this question so I'm going to throw it to Matthew.
+Brian, the reason I wanted to bring you on now, and I appreciate you been holding, is because I think Matthew Tierman, who I have in the studio, is far better equipped at answering this question.

 Sure.

-Uh and it's a valid point.
+And it's a valid point.

-Uh but there there are sort of two key answers to this.
+But there are sort of two key answers to this.

-Look you've had you you had your time this is my call and you're y you know you can say that Russia invaded Georgia Russia would say that Georgia asked them to come in there and help out.
+Russia would say that Georgia asked them to come in there and help out.

 And yet here we are spreading military arms to the Saudis all over Europe.

-Um we're talking about westernization um I I'm concerned about the United States of America.
+I'm concerned about the United States of America.

 Do you believe in free trade?

-I'm with you Brian by the way I did not like what this president did in Saudi Arabia.
+I did not like what this president did in Saudi Arabia.

-I don't like what my British government does with the Saudi Arabians either we saw a report come out this week that to shield the Saudi government from criticism the British government withheld a report about extremism and Saudi funding extremism all across the world.
+We saw a report come out this week that to shield the Saudi government from criticism, the British government withheld a report about extremism and Saudi funding extremism all across the world.

 So I'm with you on that point.

-But you also have to appreciate that there is uh and while believe me I am no globalist I am no fan of these i overwhelming institutions that want to suck and leech sovereignty away from the United States from the United Kingdom I was a big uh advocate of Brexit because I don't like what the European Union is doing.
+But you also have to appreciate that there is, and while, believe me, I am no globalist, I am no fan of these overwhelming institutions that want to suck and leech sovereignty away from the United States, from the United Kingdom.

-Uh so Brian I'm with you what I would say however is if Poland wants to purchase the missile defense system from the United States or from a US company then I don't believe that we should be standing here and going well we can't be promoting this in Europe in Eastern Europe because that's just you know you have to trade you have to have you know you have to understand that these countries together they have to actually work together.
+What I would say, however, is if Poland wants to purchase the missile defense system from the United States or from a U.S. company, then I don't believe that we should be standing here and going, well, we can't be promoting this in Euro, in Eastern Europe, because that's just, you know, you have to trade.

-It's not we don't exist in total isolation.
+It's not, we don't exist in total isolation.

 We want to exist as sovereign nation states.

-Engage in bilateral trade and you need geopolitical stability so that trade can occur.
+We need geopolitical stability so that trade can occur.

-When that stability leaves then trade suffers GDP goes enough about the Georgia thing to come back on that point.
+I don't know enough about the Georgia thing to come back on that point.

-I was there during the Madan protests you know I saw the EU flags being handed out by the EU operatives uh in their fancy tents in there as if this was just some sort of grassroots uprising you know things things don't have to be the same whenever we talk about you know similar issues.
+You know, I saw the EU flags being handed out by the EU operatives in their fancy tents in there as if this was just some sort of grassroots uprising.

-Well it's not that true Georgia is not Ukraine.
+Georgia is not Ukraine.

 Matthew, I just want to get back to what happened in Warsaw with you this morning.